|Applies to:||Original Policy Date:||Date of Last Review:||Approved by:|

 Bequests are indefinitely long pledges that are routinely accepted within CASE standards to recognize donors during their lifetimes, celebrate and encourage bequest giving from others, formalize pledges to strongly discourage changes, and ensure that documentation is provided so that wording can be clarified if needed and any later unresolvable confusion regarding intent is avoided.

 If a gift is received from a donor after their death, the University will work with the executor and/or family regarding gift acceptance.
 Gift restrictions will be subject to the same acceptance process as other gifts.

-From time-to-time family will express a desired restriction for an estate gift that is not part of the will or otherwise indicated by the deceased.
+From time to time family will express a desired restriction for an estate gift that is not part of the will or otherwise indicated by the deceased.
 The University may consider honoring this so long as it does not undermine the known desires of the donor.

-In order to record an estate gift, the University must receive:
+To record an estate gift, the University must receive: